turigabor/CronManager/README.md

 Cron Manager
 ============

 This is a simple Cron Manager.
-I need a PHP script which process a cron file.
+I need a PHP script which processes a cron file.

 Run this script every minute: